cygig/MCUVoltage/readme.md

 Side note: While there are debates online if the divisor is 1023 or 1024, page 215 of the datasheet mentions 1024.
 I would also like to think that each discreet value produces by the ADC represents a **range** of continuous analogue values, thus for a 5V reference, each value represents a range of `5/1024=0.0048828125V`.
 A value of 1023 means the range starts from `1023/1024*5=4.9951171875V` and ends at `4.9951171875+0.0048828125=5V`.

-# Notes on ATmega16u4/32u4
+# Notes on ATmega16u4/32u4/640/1280/1281/2560/2561
 ## Differential readings
-ATmega16u4/32u4 supports differential voltage measurement but will not be used in this library.
+These MCUs supports differential voltage measurement but will not be used in this library.

 ## Different ADMUX
-While the rest of the operations are identical to ATmega328P, the ADMUX register takes 5 bits (MUX 4 to 0) for the incoming voltage selection.
+While the rest of the operations are identical to ATmega328P, the ADMUX register takes 6 bits (MUX 5 to 0) for the incoming voltage selection.
 To select the bandgap voltage, set `11110`.
 There is no unused bit.
+Note that Bit-5 is stored inside ADCSRB and the position is different between 16u4/32u4 and 640/1280/1281/2560/2561.

 # Notes on ATtiny3224/3226/3227
 ## New features
-The ATtiny3224 has a 12-bit ADC instead of a 10-bit one on ATmega328P.
+The ATtiny3224/3226/3227 has a 12-bit ADC instead of a 10-bit one on ATmega328P.
 It also has a built-in programmable gain amplifier (PGA) to amplify the incoming voltage.
 It supports hardware oversampling with calculations mostly automated on the chip.
 It also supports differential voltage measurement.

 ## Reference voltage
 The bandgap voltage is not available for comparison, only one of the four generated voltage reference (1.024V, 2.056V, 2.500V, 4.096V).
 This library will still call it bandgap voltage for consistency sake.